ave-llan/music-machine/README.md

 C    D    F    Eb

 JupiterTheme in D major:
-  +3   +3   -2
+  +2   +3   -2
 D    E    G    F#
 ```

 Good music is often made up of just a few small patterns which are combined to make something bigger.
-For example, repeating `JupiterTheme` twice makes a nice sequence, so we might define `JupiterPattern` in terms of the already defined `JupiterTheme`:
+For example, repeating `JupiterTheme` twice makes a nice sequence, so we might define a `JupiterPattern` in terms of the already defined `JupiterTheme`.
+I will also add a final descending fifth at the end, just for fun:
 ```
-JupiterPattern: JupiterTheme  JupiterTheme
+JupiterPattern: JupiterTheme  JupiterTheme -5

 JupiterPattern in C major:
- +2  +3  -2   +2   +3   -2
+ +2  +3  -2   +2   +3   -2   -5
-C   D   F   E    F    A    G
+C   D   F   E    F    A    G    C
 ```